 Mr. Kristof also reminds us that getting guns off the streets works.
 His proof is Australia in 1996 when they banned rapid-fire long guns.
 The nation suffered thirteen mass shootings before the law, and none since.

 The article also reminds us how we might implement that well-regulated militia part of the 2nd amendment by pointing out Canada’s law calling for a twenty-eight-day waiting period, and needing two people to vouch for the gun purchaser.

-We shouldn’t be surprised that the pasty white crowd found a way to work the word “impeach” into the debate.
+We shouldn’t be surprised that the GOP found a way to work the word “impeach” into the debate.
 They have been screaming since Obama took his first oath as President.
 TPM shares Edwin Meese’s comments to Newsmax suggesting that anything the President does with an executive order to “override the Second Amendment” would be impeachable.
 I wonder what Ed is afraid off?
 Regulation?

 The Christian Science Monitor has done several good editorials on the subject.
 CSM has always been a thoughtful organization, even when I disagree with them, and their work on guns is no exception.